Submit our quick form and get quotes now!

 First, it is important to make sure that the ground underneath your shed is level.
 As well, consider an area of your yard that drains well, as you don’t want water to collect and deteriorate the shed’s surface.
 For smaller sheds, only a top-soil foundation is required.
 You can use precast concrete deck blocks for this job, placing a deck block at each corner as well as two more blocks resting at equal spaces and one in the center.
 These blocks will eliminate the need for any kind of floor beams.

 If you plan on storing heavier items in your shed, make sure to install extra blocks to accommodate the weight.
 Most deck blocks include a central pocket that is made to fit the standard 4-by-4 vertical post for holding up a deck.
-However, when building a shed, pressure treated wood should be considered in the style dimensions that you have devised, but in a shorter length.
+However, when building a shed, pressure-treated wood should be considered in the style dimensions that you have devised, but in a shorter length.
 Cut pressure-treated wood pieces to fit vertically into each corner concrete block.

 Begin by setting the deck block on the ground.
 The ground underneath each block should be level.
-To orient the blocks in a straight line, place some beams into the top grooves of each block.
+To orient, the blocks in a straight line, place some beams into the top grooves of each block.
 Next, arrange the blocks parallel to each other, creating two long walls.
 Then, measure diagonally to determine the shape of the area.
 If all measurements are equal, then each corner is sitting at a 90-degree angle.

 In place of deck blocks, deck piers can also be installed.
 This method will allow you to string support beams beneath the floor of the shed.
 The measurements of piers will be dependant on the size of the shed you plan on building.
 When installing the grid of piers, make sure they are evenly spaced to correctly support the shed.
-String your support beams across the deck piers, attaching them with metal straps which come equipped with built-in nail holes.
+String your support beams across the deck piers, attaching them with metal straps that come equipped with built-in nail holes.

 Next, secure joists to the support beams, attaching along the outer edge of each support beam.
 These will obviously need to be the same length as the support beam.
 Afterwards, the floor joists will need to be installed, making these the same length as the distance between two rim joists.
 To keep these pieces from moving, install a piece of blocking between each pair.